mbierman/firewalla-tailscale-docker/README.md

 *   **An active [Tailscale account](https://login.tailscale.com/start).**
 *   **A Tailscale Auth Key.** You can generate one from your Tailscale admin console under **Settings** -> **Auth keys**.
 For more information, see [Tailscale's documentation on auth keys](https://tailscale.com/kb/1085/auth-keys/).
 ### Recommended
-*   **A dedicated VLAN for Tailscale.** For enhanced security and control, we recommend creating a dedicated VLAN on your Firewalla for Tailscale.
+*   **A dedicated VLAN for Tailscale.** For enhanced security and control, I recommend creating a dedicated VLAN on your Firewalla for Tailscale.
 This creates a secure "landing zone" for all incoming Tailscale traffic, which you can then control with Firewalla's firewall rules.
 Using a VLAN also avoids consuming your Firewalla's port assignments in the same way a separate physical network might.
     *   In the Firewalla app, create a new LAN with a specific IP range.
 We suggest using a subnet with `100` as the third octet (e.g., `192.168.100.0/24`).
     *   It is okay to disable DHCP, mDNS, and SSDP on this new VLAN.
     *   This VLAN will be used to create rules in Firewalla to control Tailscale's access to the rest of your network.
 For example, you could allow just a device Group to be accessed by Tailscale using Firewalla's UI.